revoltchat/self-hosted/README.md

 ### Placing Behind Another Reverse-Proxy or Another Port

-If you'd like to place Revolt behind another reverse proxy or on a non-standard port, you'll need to edit `compose.yml`.
+If you'd like to place Stoat behind another reverse proxy or on a non-standard port, you'll need to edit `compose.yml`.

 Override the port definitions on `caddy`: